Bobbybear007/NebulaBrowser/documentation/oauth-debug.md

 3. **Click Sign In** - you should now see the Google account picker
 4. **Select your account** - should take you to password/2FA screen
 5. **Complete sign-in** - should successfully sign you in

+Note: POST-based navigations are not blocked or intercepted by the main process to avoid stripping request bodies.

 ## Debug Information